 Degree requirements: Bachelor's or master's degree in an appropriate field

 GPA: 3.3 (especially in upper-division undergraduate and graduate work)

 Applicants must submit three letters of recommendation from individuals who can judge the candidate’s probability of success in graduate school.
 Use the electronic request form in the graduate application to submit the letters.
 Contact the graduate academic program department if you have any questions.

 Admissions essay required: Yes

 Deadlines: University deadlines apply.

 Evidence of previous course work and/or expertise in the creative arts and digital technology is required.

 Office: ATC 3.609

-Career opportunities include but are not limited to the application of 3-D computer animation, modeling and simulation, data visualization, virtual environments, sound design, digital fabrication, interaction design, interactive narrative, game design in a variety of industries, and college and university teaching.
+Career opportunities include, but are not limited to, the application of 3D computer animation, modeling and simulation, data visualization, virtual environments, sound design, digital fabrication, user experience design, interaction design, interactive narrative, game design in a variety of industries and in higher education.